jdeluyck/kcoreorg-website/_posts/2016/2016-02-06-using-adb-with-a-oneplus-x-on-linux.md

   - oneplus x
   - oneplusx
 ---
-&#8230; is not really that hard.
+... is not really that hard.
 Just annoying.
-Since OnePlus&#8217; USB ID is not in the default adb list, you need to add it yourself:
+Since OnePlus' USB ID is not in the default adb list, you need to add it yourself:
 `echo "0x2a70" >> ~/.android/adb_usb.ini`
 where 0x2a70 is the identifier for OnePlus. (you can find this with lsusb)

-To add automatic permissions to the device node when it&#8217;s created, add this udev rule to /etc/udev/rules.d/51-android.rules (all on one line):
+To add automatic permissions to the device node when it's created, add this udev rule to /etc/udev/rules.d/51-android.rules (all on one line):

 <pre>SUBSYSTEM=="usb", ATTR{idVendor}=="2a70", MODE="0666", GROUP="plugdev" ATTR{idVendor}=="2a70", ATTR{idProduct}=="9011|f003", SYMLINK+="libmtp-%k", MODE="660", GROUP="audio", ENV{ID_MTP_DEVICE}="1", ENV{ID_MEDIA_PLAYER}="1"</pre>